-The stretch is called the one leg knee-to-chest stretch (click on the link for instructions and a diagram).
-I’m specifically calling it one leg, because you can do it with both legs at one time.
+The stretch is called the single leg knee-to-chest stretch.
+I’m specifically recommending the single leg version, because you can do it with both legs at one time.
 However, I find it works a lot better for the SI joints to do one at a time.

 What are we stretching?

 This stretch specifically targets the muscles in the back of the hip.
 People commonly refer to them as the “glutes,” although technically, if I was in my anatomy class, I’d be referring to them as the “hip extensors” and “hip abductors.”

 There are actually a bunch of different muscles here but for our purposes, we can say they are the major muscles located directly behind the SI joints (along with a few other muscles, they make up your butt cheeks!).

 The main muscle that you’re probably all familiar with is the gluteus maximus.